 - Find out how to use it safely and possible side effects.

-Habitrol is the funded brand, which means that it is available free from a stop-smoking service provider or at a subsidised cost from your pharmacy ($5 for a four week's supply, with the option of a free repeat).
-Learn more: How can I get NRT?
+Habitrol is the funded brand, which means that it's available free from a stop-smoking service provider or at a subsidised cost from your pharmacy ($5 for a 4 week supply, with the option of a free repeat).
+Learn more about how to get NRT.

 - other NRT products you are using.

-- If you are using the gum with the nicotine patch, you should use the lower 2mg strength.
-You may not need to use the gum as frequently because you will use it when you get or expect a craving.
+- If you're using the gum with the nicotine patch, you should use the lower 2 mg strength.
+You may not need to use the gum as often because you will only use it when you get or expect a craving.

-- Place one piece of gum in your mouth and chew slowly until the taste becomes strong.
+- Place 1 piece of gum in your mouth and chew slowly until the taste becomes strong.

 - Rest or park the gum between the gum and the cheek to absorb the nicotine.